mehdi-fathi/eloquent-filter/README.md

 Eloquent Filter doesn't support all the conditions by default.
 For this situation, you can make an overridden method.
 If you are going to make yourself a query filter, you can do it easily.
+You should take care of using `filterCustom` before method name in new version.

 You should run the command to make a trait and use it on the model: